-Current building codes vary by region, but what is consistent is that if you insulate to the minimum requirements of code, your basement will still account for a significant and unnecessary portion of the heat loss in your home.
+Current building codes vary by region and state, but what is consistent is that if you insulate to the minimum requirements of code, your basement will still account for a significant and unnecessary portion of the heat loss in your home.
 Somewhere between R5 and R10 under a slab tends to be what we typically see now, yet energy modeling shows that additional insulation will have a relatively quick payback period.

 Despite the constant temperature of the earth just below frost depth (approximately 2 or 3°C in winter), the type of ground on which you are building will have a dramatic effect on the rate of heat loss through your foundation walls, as heat moves more easily through some materials than others.

 Heat will be drawn from your home much quicker through rock than clay, and quicker through clay than soil.
 Heat will also move quicker through wet clay than dry.
-We would recommend at least R20 under slab floors in cold climates (the third image above), but depending on the type of ground on which you are building, you might need to double that in order to maintain the same level of energy efficiency.
+We would recommend at least R20 under slab floors in cold climates (the third image above), but depending on the type of ground on which you are building, you might need even more to double that in order to maintain the same level of energy efficiency.

 The rate of heat loss through foundation walls also varies between below-grade and the parts above.
 Over a heating season, there will be much more heat loss through above-grade walls than those below.